keyes-timothy/tidytof/README.md

 devtools::install_github("keyes-timothy/tidytof")
 ```

-Once `{tidytof}` is installed, you can load it to your current R session
+Once `{tidytof}` is installed, you can attach it to your current R
-using the following code:
+session using the following code:

 ``` r
 library(tidytof)